 Ball State University collects indirect costs as allowable by the federal government under the OMB’s Uniform Guidance 2 CFR Part 200.

-Per the most recently negotiated rate, Ball State is entitled to receive 49.0% of Modified Total Direct Costs (MTDC) for on-campus programs, or 27.0% MTDC for off-campus programs.
+Per the most recently negotiated rate (July 2024), Ball State is entitled to receive 50.0% of Modified Total Direct Costs (MTDC) for on-campus programs, or 21.0% MTDC for off-campus programs.

 If you have questions about indirect costs or can’t find what you’re looking for, see our Indirect Cost Distribution Policy, or contact Jackie Davis or Maria Bumbalough.

-The Biosketch – another form of a resume or CV - in a grant proposal gives the investigators the opportunity to highlight their expertise and experience related to the proposal work.
+The Biosketch – another form of a resume or CV – is a grant proposal component that gives the investigators the opportunity to highlight their expertise and experience related to the proposal work.
 The format and length will be outlined (usually) in the guidelines.
-Personnel can use this space to outline education, professional positions & appointments, relevant publications, and/or synergistic activities.
+Personnel can use this space to outline education, professional positions & appointments, relevant publications, research contributions, and/or synergistic activities.
 There is limited space to include all the relevant items so be sure to compose this component thoughtfully.

 SciENcv

 Science Experts Network Curriculum Vitae (SciENcv) is an electronic system that helps researchers assemble the professional information needed for participation in federally funded research.
-SciENcv gathers and compiles information on expertise, employment, education and professional accomplishments.
-Researchers can use SciENcv to create and maintain biosketches that are submitted with grant applications and annual reports.
-More federal agencies are moving to require SciENcv to generate biosketches.
+SciENcv allows researchers to gather and compile information on expertise, employment, education and professional accomplishments and use SciENcv to create and maintain biosketches that are submitted with grant applications and annual reports.

 • Eliminates the need to repeatedly enter biosketch information